 The Pacific Coast of Costa Rica has more than its share of beach towns but many of them are too full of gringos (looking at you Play Jacó) or too full of surfers (looking at you Dominical) to hold our attention for long.
-Travel a bit further south past Uvita to a stretch of coastline known as the Costa Ballena (Whale Coast) and you’ll find Ojochal where locals, expats and a handful of travelers mix to create a tiny, welcoming charmer of a town with a laid back pace, great places to stay and some awesome unexpected foodie finds.
-It’s the perfect base from which to explore this stretch of coast which got its name because its the site of twice yearly humpback whale migrations and awesome whale watching.
+Travel a bit further south past Uvita to a stretch of coastline known as the Costa Ballena (Whale Coast) and you’ll find Ojochal where locals, expats, and a handful of travelers mix to create a welcoming charmer of a town with a laid back pace, great places to stay, and some unexpected foodie finds.
+It’s the perfect base from which to explore this stretch of coast which got its name because of the twice yearly humpback whale migrations and awesome whale watching.

 Honestly, we probably wouldn’t have even stopped in Ojochal at all if we hadn’t met Mac McIver.
-He was part of the awesome group of SCUBA divers onboard Undersea Hunter’s M/V Argo liveaboard dive boat during our fantastic trip to Cocos Island to dive with hammerhead sharks.
+He was part of the fantastic group of SCUBA divers aboard Undersea Hunter’s M/V Argo live aboard dive boat during our epic trip to Cocos Island to dive with hammerhead sharks.

-Being the generous and proud Texas transplant that he is, Mac invited us to his home, which is also home to his Bali Rica Casitas guesthouse in Ojochal.
-We, of course, called him up when we were passing by.
-That’s when we got to meet his awesome wife, Sharon, and the two of them quickly made us love Ojochal as much as they do.
+Being the generous and proud Texas transplant that he is, Mac invited us to his home, which is also home to his Bali Rica Casitas guesthouse in Ojochal which he runs with his bad ass wife Sharon.
+We, of course, called him up when we were passing by and the two of them quickly made us love Ojochal as much as they do.

 Eating in Ojochal